dagl200/unleash/website/docs/topics/feature-flags/best-practices-using-feature-flags-at-scale.md

 However, if the feature rollout has certain requirements, it’s quite likely that the developer doesn’t have the entire context that they need.
 As such, the ownership is now shared between the developer and a product owner.
 In cases like this, the developer may be in charge of the main switch, enabling or disabling the feature so that they can turn it off if something goes wrong.
 However, the product owner might decide what targeting strategies to use, such as how many users to roll the feature out to.

 This is also often the case for B2B companies where specific customers request certain functionality.
-A Customer Success Manager will often have better insight into to whom to roll out a new feature first.
+A Customer Success Manager will often have better insight into whom to roll out a new feature first.

 To be clear, the developers should still be kept in the loop (after all, when was the last time your Customer Success Managers checked system logs?).
 However, the flags are now a shared responsibility, and other team members should be given the power and responsibility to make the changes they want to see.